-Last week I spoke about the importance of actioning customer feedback, so I want to now focus on continuous improvement by using the information to optimise the brands and services you offer.
+Last week, I spoke about the importance of actioning customer feedback, so I would now like to focus on continuous improvement by using the information to optimise your brands and services.

 The Customer’s Need for Continuous Improvement